patoro7247/WeatherAPIApp/README.md

 # Weather API App

-This web app takes a user's location, desired temperature and humidity, and email address, and
+This web app takes a user's location, desired temperature, email address, which is then entered into a database(sqlite).
-will send an email to the user every time the a desired temperature and humidity combination is
-reached in their location(max 1/day).
-I plan to use a weather API app that takes coordinates and returns temperature and humidity,
-at which point I'll have to automate the email sending.
+I'm using OpenWeatherMap's API that takes each user's zip code in the database to get the forecasted high temperature for that day.
+If the forecasted high temperature for that day is equal to or greater the user's desired_temperature, the user will be sent an email
+using python's smtplib that will notify them.